 Bettas are carnivores.
 They require foods high in animal protein.
 Their preferred diet in nature includes insects and insect larvae.
 In captivity, they thrive on a varied diet of pellets or flakes made from fish meal, as well as frozen or freeze-dried bloodworms.
 Live brine shrimp and bloodworms make an excellent supplemental food on occasion and are ideal when you're conditioning breeding pairs.

-What If My Betta Refuses to Eat or Spits His Food Out?
+What If the Betta Refuses to Eat or Spits Out Its Food?